Erudika/scoold/README.md

 The API can be accessed from `/api/*` and the OpenAPI documentation and console are located at `/api.html`.
 API keys can be generated from the "Administration" page and can be made to expire after a number of hours or never (validity period = 0).
 Keys are in the JWT format and signed with the secret defined in `para.app_secret_key`.
+API keys can also be generated with any JWT library.
+The body of the key should contain the `iat`, `appid` and `exp` claims and must be signed with the secret `para.app_secret_key`.

 You can use the public endpoint `http://localhost:8000/api` to check the health of the server.
 A `GET /api` will return `200` if the server is healthy and connected to Para, otherwise status code `500` is returned.